raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">

-Because there are lots of security restrictions when running a program on board the ISS, these are the only third-party libraries that you will be allowed to use if your program runs on the Astro Pis.
-Please [contact us](enquiries@astro-pi.org) if you think anything is missing or have any suggestions.
+Because of the strict security requirements for software running on the ISS, only the third-party libraries listed above can be used in your program.
+If you think something important is missing, or have suggestions for additional libraries, please let us know.

 </p>

 ## Setting up your programming environment